redhat-developer/kam/docs/journey/day2/README.md

   --pipelines-folder <path to GitOps file>
 ```

-The `service add` command adds a new Service and Application under `new-env` Environment in the Pipelines Model as below.
+The `service add` command adds a new Service and Application under `new-env` Environment in the Pipelines Model as below:

 ```yaml
 environments: